-As a Software-as-a-Service (SaaS) platform, Business Central provides enterprise-grade service levels with sophisticated client load balancing and redundancy to ensure maximum uptime while minimizing capital cost expenditures.
+As a Software-as-a-Service (SaaS) platform, Business Central provides enterprise-grade service levels with sophisticated client load balancing and redundancy to ensure maximum uptime while minimising capital cost expenditures.

 Senior director of product management for the NETGEAR Commercial Business Unit, Peter Newton enthused about its capabilities.

 “What’s needed is a bridge solution between standalone APs and a controller, where flexibility, scalability and ease-of-use are standard and — more importantly — affordable,” adds Newton.
-“For small to large enterprises and organizations with single to multiple branch locations, our Business Central Wireless Manager maximizes ROI and is the optimum tool for easy and cost-effective centralized WiFi management.
+“For small to large enterprises and organisations with single to multiple branch locations, our Business Central Wireless Manager maximises ROI and is the optimum tool for easy and cost-effective centralised WiFi management.
 It’s an effective solution for both customer-deployed scenarios as well as a VAR-managed service.
 VARs and their customers can benefit from a free 90-day introductory trial”.

 So how does Business Central Wireless Manager work?
 Well all management is performed remotely through a standard web browser.
 Admins can manage wireless SSIDs, configure wireless security settings, control free or fee-paying guest and private Wi-Fi access on the network, and run bandwidth usage reports.
 It allows clear, comprehensive and real-time visibility into the network for total control of evolving service needs.